tetsufmbio/taxontree/README.md

 ### 3.7.
 Making your own sequence database

 ### 3.8.
-Add other third-party software in the pipeline
+Adding third-party software in the pipeline

 ## 4. Opening and exploring the Nexus tree on FigTree